 1. Kurnell Cape Solander Lookout

-When we arrived, there were photographers patiently waiting on the reefs with their tripods already.
+When we arrived earlier, there were photographers patiently waiting on the reefs with their tripods already.
 A few groups of experienced whale watchers wrapped up in jackets, looked like they planned to be there from dawn to dusk.

-I had a brief chat with the volunteers from NSW National Parks and Wildlife Service^, there were already 100 humpback whales sighted by 2 pm.
+I had a brief chat with the volunteers from NSW National Parks and Wildlife Service.
+There were already 100 humpback whales sighted by 2 pm.
 The closest one swam past a few hundred meters to shore just before midday!
-Although we didn’t spend enough time there to catch a whale passing under our nose, I still learned a thing or two from the pros!
+Although we didn’t spend enough time there to catch a whale passing under our nose, I learned so much about whale watching on land from the volunteers.

 Why Cape Solander is our favourite spot

-- Accessibility by car, ample free waterfront parking.
-No need for a hike to get to vantage point.
+- Its easy accessibility by car, ample free waterfront parking.
+Hiking is not required to get to the vantage point.

 - Whales have been reported to be seen as close as 200m to shore.

-- There were recorded sightings every day during that particular season according to Wild About Whales^.
+- There are recorded sightings every day during that particular season, according to Wild About Whales.

-- There are hiking trails in Kamay National Park for walks & hikes.
+- There are hiking trails in Kamay National Park for walks.

 - It’s close to a string of beaches, which you can make a day out of beach hopping.